cyberyoung/awesome-stars/README.md

 * [gitube](https://github.com/harryxu/gitube) -
 * [sparkup](https://github.com/rstacruz/sparkup) - A parser for a condensed HTML format

+## Racket

+* [Cosette](https://github.com/uwdb/Cosette) - Cosette is an automated SQL solver powered by Coq and Rosette.

 ## Ruby

+* [public-apis](https://github.com/toddmotto/public-apis) - A collective list of public JSON APIs for use in web development.
 * [github-changelog-generator](https://github.com/skywinder/github-changelog-generator) - Automatically generate change log from your tags, issues, labels and pull requests on GitHub.
 * [our-boxen](https://github.com/boxen/our-boxen) - Copy me for your team.
 * [rollbar-rails-demo](https://github.com/rollbar/rollbar-rails-demo) - Rails app for the Rollbar demo project.